bost-ty/bost-ty/README.md

 I believe in an open, accessible, performant web, and I want to help out with that.

-If you're interested, check out this website I designed and built, wholepigeon.com, on [GitHub](https://github.com/bost-ty/wholepigeon) or [live](https://wholepigeon.com).
-I'm open to feedback, issues, or PRs that make it better!
-(Or just order some dope custom embroidery -- WP is amazing!)

 🔭 I’m currently working on **an updated portfolio website**.
 Turns out the building is easy if you just pick the technology and get started!

+I designed and built [wholepigeon.com](wholpigeon.com).
+You can see the repo [here on GitHub](https://github.com/bost-ty/wholepigeon) as well.

 <!--